jonnonz1/nz-statute-book/acts/public/2004/corrections-act-2004.md

     (f) any family group conference within the meaning of section 2(1) of the Children, Young Persons, and Their Families Act 1989:
     (g)
     (h) any other person or body of persons the proceedings, or any part of the proceedings, of whom or of which are deemed to be a judicial proceeding for the purposes of section 108 of the Crimes Act 1961 (which relates to perjury)
-  - **authorised property** means property that is declared by rules made under section 45A as property that may be issued to a prisoner
+  - **authorised property** means property that is declared by rules made under section 45A as property that prisoners may be issued with or allowed to keep
   - **chief executive** means the chief executive of the department that is, with the authority of the Prime Minister, for the time being responsible for the administration of this Act
   - **complainant** means a person who makes a complaint under subpart 6 of Part 2
   - **complaint** —